-Public Realm
+Public Realm Standards

-The public realm standards and guidelines in this chapter serve to implement the General Plan vision for Lincoln Avenue Specific Plan area and achieve objectives of the Pasadena Street Design Guide and Pasadena Master Street Tree Plan.
+The public realm standards and guidelines in this chapter serve to implement the General Plan vision for the LASP area and achieve objectives of the Pasadena Street Design Guide and Pasadena Master Street Tree Plan.
 To improve the public realm for users of all abilities, and to provide enough space for simultaneous uses of the sidewalk, these standards and guidelines ensure that new developments contribute to the safety, accessibility, and connectivity of their surrounding streetscape network.

 Many features that are critical to walkability depend on the width and organization of the sidewalk.
 For example, consistent street trees provide shade and other aesthetic and environmental benefits, and sidewalk seating for restaurants and cafés activate the public realm and boost business.
 However, the success of both relies on the sidewalk offering ample and wellorganized space to prevent conflicts with pedestrians.

 The public realm standards and guidelines in this chapter address and regulate pedestrian infrastructure and amenities to support a safe, accessible, and comfortable pedestrian experience.
-The standards and guidelines are presented in the following sections: